madebyshape/vite-plugin-favicon/README.md

 This is a fork of [josh-hemphill/vite-plugin-favicon](https://github.com/josh-hemphill/vite-plugin-favicon).
 It was forked and published on npm under vite-plugin-favicon2 in order to address the following issues/features:
 * [#1](https://github.com/josh-hemphill/vite-plugin-favicon/issues/1) - Doesn't appear to work in dev mode
 * [#3](https://github.com/josh-hemphill/vite-plugin-favicon/issues/3) - Allow vite-plugin-favicon to save the HTML to a file
+* Un-deprecated the `outputPath` config setting, to allow you to specify where the output assets are saved, relative to the Vite output directory

 Install with: